hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Size

-Size only pertains to the Figma component, and accounts for the stacking of elements on smaller viewports.
+Size only pertains to the Figma component and accounts for the stacking of elements on smaller viewports.
 The Ember component supports a basic level of fluidity and responsiveness out of the box.

 Refer to [responsiveness](#responsiveness) for more information on how the component adapts to different viewport and container sizes.